Fives and Threes Dominoes

 This table gives the scores for each possible value of the sum of the open ends.

-Fives and Threes is a program for Windows 95, 98, ME, NT4, XP, 2000, 2003, Vista and Windows 7.
-Sorry, but it won't work on a mac or native Linux.
+This program is for desktop Windows only.
+Sorry, but it won't work on a Mac, Android or Linux.
 (Although the good news for Linux users, is that I've been informed it will run fine under WINE.)